 If they own and reside in more than one residence, they will need to determine which is their main home based on the facts and circumstances.
 IRS Publication 523, Selling Your Home, provides guidance in determining which home is the main home should there be a question.

 A return can include the sale of two main homes, however, when the taxpayer and spouse married during the tax year and both sold their respective primary residences in the tax year.
-TaxSlayer Pro only allows one Sale of Main Home Worksheet to be completed in a tax return, so the question is how to include the sale of two main homes in the jointly filed tax return?
-Follow these steps:
+To enter two sale of main home worksheets to the TaxSlayer program, from the Main Menu of the tax return (Form 1040) select:

-3. Returning to the "Other" menu in the Capital Gain/Loss Transactions menu, select the Sale of Main Home Worksheet, then remove it.
+- Return to the "Other" menu in the Capital Gain/Loss Transactions menu - select the Spouse's Sale of Home Worksheet and complete data entries for the Spouse

 Note: This is a guide on entering the sale of two main homes in the TaxSlayer Pro program.
 This is not intended as tax advice.